nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ## Creating a Stream

 The stream is essentially a grouping or organization for a set of subjects.
-It might identify a business function or logical domain of your business
+It might identify a business function or logical domain of your business.

 Every stream needs a name and it must be unique within your account.
 The stream name itself cannot contain spaces or tabs, a period (`.`), the greater than wildcard character (`>`) or the